FaisalTamanoJr/Class-Notes/SOFDESG - Lesson 2.md

 	- Models
 		- Waterfall model
 			- ![[SDLC waterfall model.jpg|300]]
-				- Is the traditional way of representing a SDLC.
+				- Is the traditional way of representing an SDLC.
 				- The result of each phase, referred to as the end product, flows sequentially into the next phase.
 				- The adjacent phases interact, as shown by the dotted lines.
 		- Alternative model